sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 The person screen is also grouped into separate tabbed sections with an information banner.
-The screen allows you to store contact and classification information for an owner, along with payments they make, any useful multimedia, diary notes and animal movements, etc.
+The screen allows you to store contact and classification information for a person, along with payments they make, any useful multimedia, diary notes and animal movements, etc.

-Facilities are also supplied to write documents to an owner, email them from within ASM and find their address on a map.
+Facilities are also supplied to write documents to a person, email them from within ASM and find their address on a map.

 Person Types